-In the case of applications involving Indigenous research, outline any support provided to facilitate collaboration between the applicant, the host institution and Indigenous communities/partners.
+In the case of applications in which the proposed research respectfully involves Indigenous communities, describe how relationships are being developed with relevant Indigenous communities to engage their collaboration in the proposed research and to promote reciprocity in terms of the benefits derived from the research process and outcomes.
+Describe any support provided to facilitate collaborations between the applicant, the host institution and Indigenous communities/partners.